kennethassogba/kennethassogba.github.io/content/notes/write-interface-mpi.md

 The developments are availible here [human.mpi](https://github.com/kennethassogba/human.mpi)

-MPI, or Message Passing Interface, is a standard for writing parallel programs in a distributed environment.
+MPI or Message Passing Interface, is a standard for writing parallel programs in a distributed environment.
 It has become a reference in scientific computing and many legacy computing codes are progressively integrating MPI in view of the move to distributed computing architectures.

 ## Problem